 Artist Jesús Redondo returns (he supplied the art for #2‘s Wildcat Complete) and his shuttle craft bares a striking resemblance to a certain television show’s fighter craft.
 I mentioned before about the similarities between the Wildcat story and that of Battlestar Galactica even though that was more coincidence than anything else.
 Jesús’ shuttle could easily have been influenced by that show’s Vipers.
 Or it could simply be another coincidence and they were based upon real world jet aircraft.
 Either way, I like the design.

 The cloud cover is so dense all of his computer equipment can’t track the ground and when he comes out of the blackness he’s already too close.
 After impact his shuttle explodes and so he goes to find the missing crew, hoping the Wildcat will send another rescue ship.
-At least it’s looking hopeful; they may have just crashed and lost contact for the same reason he has.
+At least it’s looking hopeful.
+After all, they may have just crashed and lost contact for the same reason he has.
 But as he explores he’s attacked by some form of mutant creature that tries to kill him.

 “Don’t want me eating your fruit, eh?
 One thing I can’t stand is a selfish mutant.”Kurby

 He’s able to break free and shoots it just before being set upon by another.
 At this stage I’d worked out what was going on.
 I’m not sure if I would have when I was just eleven-years-old, not having been exposed to many sci-fi stories at that point in my life.
 A third mutant appears just as Kurby is about to get stuck into some of the local fruit for sustenance.
-Thinking it’s just another attack and the creature is swatting away the fruit to get to him and kill him, he kills it first.
+Thinking it’s just another attack and the creature is swatting away the fruit to get to him and kill him, he kills it too.
 Exhausted, he sits down and eats.

 You can see the mutant creatures are humanoid in nature and have a distinct face so I’m sure you can also see where this is going.
 Unknowingly, Kurby has just picked off the three Wildcat crew members he was sent to save, who had been transformed by eating the same fruit.
 I do like Jesús’ action man panels of Kurby firing directly towards the reader as he’s attacked.
 Kurby comes across as quite arrogant in the story but that’s the point I think.
 We humans are out amongst the stars but still we think we know everything about the world around us, that we are lords of all that we survey.